CT Nursing Home Abuse Lawyer

 staff has less work to do.
 Residents are less active and require far less

-attention when they are excessively sedated; but this is an obvious form of
+attention when they are excessively sedated.
+However, this is an obvious form of

-nursing home abuse, because unnecessary or excessive use of antipsychotic and other drugs
+nursing home abuse.
+Unnecessary or excessive use of antipsychotic and other drugs can lead

 Overmedication has been known to lead to: